 Greetings Good People,

 I mentioned in a previous post that you might see a book review on this blog from time to time.
-Well, I recently had the chance to finish three books that I found pretty interesting, and I figured that I would share them with you and hopefully encourage you to support the authors.
+Well, I recently finished three books that I found pretty interesting, and I wanted to share them with you and hopefully encourage you to support the authors.

 The first book that I read was written by New York Times best-selling author Omar Tyree, entitled All Access.